dbdesign-students-spring2024/6-mongodb-analysis-YuhaoZ22/README.md

 ```

-3.Choose two hosts (by reffering to their host_id values) who are superhosts (available in the host_is_superhost field), and show all of the listings offered by both of the two hosts.
+3. Choose two hosts (by reffering to their host_id values) who are superhosts (available in the host_is_superhost field), and show all of the listings offered by both of the two hosts.
 Hosts I chose: the two whose host_id are (6466841, 10776491)
 ```
 db.listings.find(